Welcome

 Grantor executes a deed and gives it to an escrow agent, instructing the agent to deliver the deed to Grantee when Grantee pays the purchase price.
 Grantee pays the price, and the agent delivers the deed.
 Has title passed to Grantee?

-Answer: Yes.
-Delivery to a third party (escrow) with instructions to deliver upon a condition is valid.
-Title passes to Grantee when the condition (payment) is met and the deed is delivered as instructed.
+Yes.
+Delivery to a third party (escrow) with irrevocable instructions to deliver upon a condition is valid.
+Title passes to Grantee when the condition (payment) is satisfied and the deed is delivered as instructed, and may relate back to the date the deed was deposited in escrow.

 Exam Warning

 Many students mistakenly believe that recording is required for a deed to be valid.
-In fact, recording is not necessary for validity between grantor and grantee, but it is essential for protecting against later claims by third parties.
+In fact, recording is not necessary for validity between grantor and grantee.
+A deed that is properly executed, delivered, and accepted transfers title even if it is never recorded.
+Recording becomes important only when there is a later claimant, such as a subsequent purchaser or creditor, whose rights depend on the applicable recording statute.

 Revision Tip